speech bubbles

 • During the conversation, any unsatisfactory performance (if applicable) was identified.

-• During the conversation, strategies were developed to address identified unsatisfactory performance?
+• During the conversation, strategies were developed to address identified performance improvement needs or unsatisfactory performance.

 Overall, employee’s previous year performance: